MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 The detailed steps for the PingAccess part of this scenario continue in the Ping Identity documentation.
 Follow the instructions in [Configuring PingAccess for Microsoft Entra ID](https://docs.pingidentity.com/access/sources/dita/topic?category=pingaccess&Releasestatus_ce=Current&resourceid=pa_configuring_apps_for_azure) on the Ping Identity web site and download the [latest version of PingAccess](https://www.pingidentity.com/en/lp/azure-download.html).

 The steps in the PingAccess article walk you through obtaining a PingAccess account.
 To create a Microsoft Entra ID OpenID Connect (OIDC) connection, set up a token provider with the **Directory (tenant) ID** value that you copied from the Microsoft Entra admin center.
-Create a web session on PingAccess, use the **Application (client) ID** and `PingAccess key` values.
+Create a web session on PingAccess.
+Use the `Application (client) ID` and `PingAccess key` values.
 Set up identity mapping and create a virtual host, site, and application.

 ### Test your application

-When you've completed all these steps, your application should be up and running.
-To test it, open a browser and navigate to the external URL that you created when you published the application in Azure.
-Sign in with the test account that you assigned to the application.
+The application sis up and running.
+To test it, open a browser and navigate to the external URL that you created when you published the application in Microsoft Entra.
+Sign in with the test account you assigned to the application.

 ## Next steps